Chasokaru/Blender-Procedural-Generation/README.md

 # Blender-to-Unity-Procedural-Generation

-This is a script in workings that will allow users to help with convertion of procedural generation of objects from Blender software to Unity software.
+This is a script in workings that will allow users to help generate star systems in their blender enviroment, with customization